Haddish and Hart lead ‘Night School’ to No. 1 with $28M

 NEW YORK (AP) — For the first time in more than two years, a straight-up comedy is No. 1 at the box office.

-Studio estimates Sunday say Kevin Hart and Tiffany Haddish’s “Night School” debuted with $28 million in ticket sales.
+Kevin Hart and Tiffany Haddish’s “Night School” debuted with $28 million in ticket sales, according to estimates Sunday.

 The race for the weekend top spot was, in the end, a laugher.
-The animated release “Smallfoot” trailed in second with $23 million.
+Warner Bros.’ animated release “Smallfoot,” which cost about $80 million to make, trailed in second with $23 million.

 Not since Melissa McCarthy’s “The Boss” topped the box office in April 2016 has a comedy that didn’t mix other genre elements been No. 1.